data-umbrella/data-umbrella.github.io/_posts/2023-10-09-megan-career.md

 Summary posted by: [Reshama Shaikh](https://www.linkedin.com/in/reshamas/)

 ## Intro
 When starting your first data science job, you are equipped with a variety of technical skills that are necessary for the job.
 Coursework typically focuses on mathematical theory and how to write code.
 However, some of the most important skills being a data scientist do not only depend on this knowledge.
-In this talk, I’ll share three big lessons I’ve learned from working in data science and how you can use these lessons to improve your career.
+In this talk, Megan Robertson shares three big lessons learned from working in data science and how you can use these lessons to improve your career.

 ## Video
 <p>